MakeSchool-Tutorials/sa-2018-node-reddit/P01-Setting-Up-I/content.md

 ## Bootstrap

-[Bootstrap](https://getbootstrap.com/) is a really popular toolkit for CSS and Javascript, though for this tutorial we'll only use its CSS capabilities.
-There are [a few different ways to install bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/), but the simplest is to paste the following code inside the `<head>...</head>` tags of `views/layout.hbs`:
+[Bootstrap](https://getbootstrap.com/) is a really popular toolkit for CSS and Javascript (though for this tutorial we'll only use its CSS options).
+There are [a few different ways to install bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/), but the simplest is to have users' browsers get it directly from Bootstrap's servers.

+>[action]
+>
+Paste the following code inside the `<head>...</head>` tags of `views/layout.hbs`:
+>
 ```HTML
 <!-- Required meta tags -->
 <meta charset="utf-8">